 What type of sales professionals to hire for scaling up

-Top most area of discussion during the Roundtable was whether to hire a sales professional from Multinational Companies (MNCs).
+Top most question for any hiring team is whether to hire a sales professional from Multinational Companies (MNCs).
 The crucial point in the favour of this move was that an MNC guy would know how to work in bigger teams and drive higher revenues.
 But, the cons weighed higher- sales professionals from MNCs are more of closers who essentially take up matured deals and might not sell from the first stage in sales cycle themselves.
 They are reluctant to do ground work in startups and hence essentially fail in their job.
 This was based on personal experience of the participant who hired a person with experience in MNC but failed to do the job in a startup environment.
 Other areas of discussion covered whether if one should hire a senior sales person to handle sales in SaaS company during scaling stage.
 The evangelist sales professionals were proposed for an ideal entry level sales team.
 The support guys who have learnt to support customers and know extensively about the product, can prove to be sales evangelists if given proper sales training.

 Delineate sales roles when scaling up